George K. Konstantinou LLC

 Α.1 Investment in real estate, land development, and infrastructure projects

-The applicant must have made an investment of at least €2,0 million for the purchase or construction of buildings or the creation of other land development projects (residential or commercial developments, developments in the tourism sector) or other infrastructure projects.
+The applicant must have invested at least €2,0 million to purchase or construct buildings or create other land development projects (residential or commercial developments, developments in the tourism sector) or other infrastructure projects.

 It is noted that investment in land under development is included in this criterion, provided that an investment plan for the development of the purchased area will be included in the application.
-It is understood that investment in land that is situated in a building zone of zero development, is excluded.
+It is understood that investment in land in a building zone of zero development is excluded.

 Α.2 Purchase or establishment or participation in Cypriot companies or businesses

-The applicant should have made a purchase or should have participated in companies or organisations established and operating in the Republic of Cyprus with investment costs of at least €2,0 million.
-The invested funds shall be channelled towards the financing of the investment objectives of these companies exclusively in Cyprus, based on a specific investment plan.
-The applications shall be evaluated to verify that the companies or organisations have proven physical presence in Cyprus, with significant activity and turnover and employ at least five (5) Cypriot or citizens of European Union member-states.
-The minimum number of employees shall increase if more than one applicant invest simultaneously or almost simultaneously in the same business or company.
+The applicant should have purchased or participated in companies or organisations established and operating in the Republic of Cyprus with investment costs of at least €2,0 million.
+The invested funds shall be channelled towards financing the investment objectives of these companies exclusively in Cyprus, based on a specific investment plan.
+The applications shall be evaluated to verify that the companies or organisations have proven physical presence in Cyprus, with significant activity and turnover and employ at least five (5) Cypriots or citizens of European Union member-states.
+The minimum number of employees shall increase if more than one applicant invests simultaneously or almost simultaneously in the same business or company.
 Also, the employees of the companies need to have legally and continuously resided in Cyprus during the five years preceding the application submission date.

-Α.3 Investment in Alternative Investment Funds or financial assets of Cypriot companies or Cypriot organisations that are licensed by CySec
+Α.3 Investment in Alternative Investment Funds or financial assets of Cypriot companies or Cypriot organisations that CySec licenses

 The purchase of financial assets of Cypriot companies or organizations of at least €2,0 million, such as bonds, bills and securities, issued with the approval of the CySec, by companies that have proven physical presence and substantial economic activity in the Republic of Cyprus, and have as a purpose the financing of the investment plans of these companies or organizations exclusively in Cyprus, based on an investment plan, fall under this criterion.